LDev-IX/LDev-IX.github.io/NSMP/index.md

 <h2>Modpack installation</h2>
 <p>
-  If you don't have 7zip or WinRAR installed, install one of them. <br>
+  If you don't have 7zip installed, install it. <br>
   Download minecraft forge 1.12.2 installer. <br>
   Download the modpack <a href="">here</a>. <br>
   Download Java 8 JRE. <br>